Rishiraj1308/CABZI/docs/PITCH.md

-# Cabzi: The Investment Pitch Deck
+# Curocity: The Investment Pitch Deck

-This document outlines the core pitch for Cabzi, designed to be presented to potential investors, partners, and stakeholders.
+This document outlines the core pitch for Curocity, designed to be presented to potential investors, partners, and stakeholders.

 ---

 ## 1. The Elevator Pitch (The 30-Second Hook)

-**"For the 5 million ride-hailing drivers in India who lose up to 30% of their income to commissions, Cabzi is a new mobility platform that charges **zero commission**.
+**"For the 5 million ride-hailing drivers in India who lose up to 30% of their income to commissions, Curocity is a new mobility platform that charges **zero commission**.
 But we're not just another taxi app.
 We are building India's first unified **CPR (Cure-Path-ResQ) ecosystem**, integrating life-saving emergency response with everyday travel.
 This B2B partnership model with hospitals and garages creates a deep, defensible moat that our competitors cannot replicate, making our cities safer and our business more sustainable."**

 ---